njeanne/rms/README.md

 ```

 The optional arguments are:
-- `--md-time` argument is the time elapsed at each frame of the molecular dynamics simulation.
+- `--frames`: the frames to use for the RMSD and the RMSF computation.
+In example, for frames 500 to 2000, use
+`--frames 500:2000`, or for frames 500 to the end, use `--frames 500:`, or for the first frame to the frame 2000, use
+`--frames :2000`.
+- `--ref-frame`: if specified, this reference frame index will be used to compute the RMSD and the RMSF, if not, a
+clustering step will be performed.
+- `--step`: to perform the clustering of the trajectory to get a reference frame, use a frame every x frame.
+- `--info`: free text to add information about the MD simulation as the elapsed time, the region..
-- `--mask` argument is the mask to apply on the residues to compute the RMSs as described in [AMBER documentation](https://amber-md.github.io/pytraj/latest/atom_mask_selection.html#examples-atom-mask-selection-for-trajectory).
+- `--mask` the mask to apply on the residues to compute the RMSs as described in [AMBER documentation](https://amber-md.github.io/pytraj/latest/atom_mask_selection.html#examples-atom-mask-selection-for-trajectory).

 The script produces the RMSD line plot: